 In severe cases, dengue fever can progress to a life-threatening condition called severe dengue or dengue haemorrhagic fever.
 Symptoms of severe dengue can include:

-It's important to recognise the early signs of dengue fever so that prompt medical attention can be sought if symptoms worsen.
+It's essential to recognise the early signs of dengue fever so that prompt medical attention can be sought if symptoms worsen.

-Dengue fever typically progresses through three phases: the febrile phase, the critical phase, and the recovery phase.
+Dengue fever typically progresses through three phases: the febrile phase, the critical phase, and the recovery phase (Clinical Features of Dengue,2025)

 It is crucial to monitor patients carefully during the critical phase, as this is when severe dengue can manifest.
 Timely medical intervention is essential to prevent complications and ensure a full recovery.

-Dengue fever is a mosquito-borne viral infection caused by one of the four types of dengue viruses (DENV-1, DENV-2, DENV-3, and DENV-4).
+Dengue fever is a mosquito-borne viral infection caused by one of the four types of dengue viruses (DENV-1, DENV-2, DENV-3, and DENV-4) (Schaefer et al., 2024).
 The viruses are transmitted to humans through the bite of an infected female Aedes mosquito, primarily the Aedes aegypti species.

 When a mosquito bites a person infected with the dengue virus, the virus enters the mosquito's body.
 After an incubation period of 8-10 days, the infected mosquito can transmit the virus to other humans during subsequent blood meals.
 The virus cannot spread directly from person to person.